 Supplemental Dataset

 All WRF-MET point_stat output files (referred to earlier in this document as ‘STAT’ files) have been provided on an external drive to SESARM.
-These data represent the raw pairs of modeled and observed values, including spatially averaged values, that are valid at the top of each hour.
+These data represent the raw pairs of modeled and observed values, including spatially-averaged values, that are valid at the top of each hour.
 Data are available for the full calendar year for the production run, and for each hour during each sensitivity period for the sensitivity runs.
 Data are available for domains 1 and 2 for the production run, and domain 2 for each sensitivity run.

 Summary and conclusions